 Farther from the Heart is part of my ongoing project, A Book of Days.
-You can listen to my recording by visiting 3 November.
+You can listen to Hila Plitmann’s recording with pianist Lara Downes by visiting 3 November.

 Here’s the vocal score at the transposition that works best for me (I sing it an octave below where it’s written.)
 I do think lower is better, but of course I am happy to supply you with a different transposition, just let me know what you need when you order the materials below.